tillmzw/cos/content/posts/29-The-Dinner.md

 The vampire lord isn't fully convinced and tells them that at least one werewolf death wasn't justified.
 Kyril will be trying to get his revenge and/or justice.
 A life for a life.

-Strahd repeatedly tells them that "he is the land and he is the law" and at one point lifts his hands to generate the sound of thunder (or real thunder - its hard to tell without windows).
+Strahd repeatedly tells them that "he is the land and he is the law" and at one point lifts his hands to generate the sound of thunder [^2].

 ### The offer